pankaj139/system-design-interview-solutions/url_shortener_system_design.md

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Database constraint prevents duplicates.
+**Answer:** * Database constraint prevents duplicates.
 Return error to user or suggest alternative.
 Consider UUID-based generation to avoid conflicts.

 </details>

+#### Intermediate Level

-**Q4:** How would you design the database for a URL shortener that needs to handle 1 billion URLs?
+**Q1:** How would you design the database for a URL shortener that needs to handle 1 billion URLs?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Database sharding by short_code hash, read replicas for redirects, separate analytics database, and partitioning by date.
+**Answer:** * Database sharding by short_code hash, read replicas for redirects, separate analytics database, and partitioning by date.

 </details>

-**Q5:** What database would you choose for a URL shortener and why?
+**Q2:** What database would you choose for a URL shortener and why?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** PostgreSQL for ACID compliance, MySQL for simplicity, or NoSQL (Cassandra) for massive scale.
+**Answer:** * PostgreSQL for ACID compliance, MySQL for simplicity, or NoSQL (Cassandra) for massive scale.
 Consider read/write patterns and consistency requirements.

 </details>

-**Q6:** How would you handle database backups for a URL shortener?
+**Q3:** How would you handle database backups for a URL shortener?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Daily full backups, hourly incremental backups, point-in-time recovery, cross-region replication, and test restore procedures.
+**Answer:** * Daily full backups, hourly incremental backups, point-in-time recovery, cross-region replication, and test restore procedures.

 </details>

+#### Advanced Level

-**Q7:** Design a database schema for a URL shortener that needs to support analytics on every click.
+**Q1:** Design a database schema for a URL shortener that needs to support analytics on every click.

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Separate tables for URLs and clicks, time-series database for analytics, data partitioning by date, and real-time aggregation.
+**Answer:** * Separate tables for URLs and clicks, time-series database for analytics, data partitioning by date, and real-time aggregation.

 </details>

-**Q8:** How would you handle database consistency in a multi-region URL shortener?
+**Q2:** How would you handle database consistency in a multi-region URL shortener?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Master-slave replication, eventual consistency for reads, conflict resolution, and circuit breakers for cross-region failures.
+**Answer:** * Master-slave replication, eventual consistency for reads, conflict resolution, and circuit breakers for cross-region failures.

 </details>

-**Q9:** What database optimizations would you implement for a URL shortener with 80% read traffic?
+**Q3:** What database optimizations would you implement for a URL shortener with 80% read traffic?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Read replicas, connection pooling, query optimization, caching strategies, and database sharding for horizontal scaling.
+**Answer:** * Read replicas, connection pooling, query optimization, caching strategies, and database sharding for horizontal scaling.

 </details>

+#### System Design Deep Dive

-**Q10:** How would you design a database for a URL shortener that needs to support custom domains and enterprise features?
+**Q1:** How would you design a database for a URL shortener that needs to support custom domains and enterprise features?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Separate tables for domains, users, and URLs.
+**Answer:** * Separate tables for domains, users, and URLs.
 Add enterprise-specific fields, audit logs, and compliance features.

 </details>